hikoworks/hikolang/README.md

 }
 ```

-`int` is the basic integer type and the result of integer literals.
+`int` is the basic integer type of the standard libary and the result
-The `int` with proper ranges are compatible with both signed and
+of integer literals. `int` values are ABI compatible with the equal or
-unsigned integers with C and C++.
+next larger signed or unsigned C++ integer.

 The range of an `int` is arbitrarilly long, but static.
 The memory size
 of an `int` is based on the range.

 The second integer type is `long`, this integer dynamically scales in size
-and is allocated on the heap, and includes SIO (Short Integer Optimization).
+and is allocated on the heap.
+The interval of an `int` are based on
+`long`.

+## Compile-time allocations moved into runtime

+`long` being part of the `int` type requires that allocations survive
+into runtime.

+After compilation any allocations will be copied into the executable.
+These allocations behave as normal allocations at runtime, which means
+they can be deallocated, and the freed memory may be reused.

+Types that use pointer-tagging or other odd pointer handling can add
+special methods that are used to read and modify pointers to help
+allocations be moved between compilation and runtime.

-## Units system
+## Unit system

 Types and values can be tagged with a unit, which is used
 for dimensional analysis.

-Conversions between unit-systems like using a resolution value
-like `72.0 #(px/in)` works as expected.
+The `#` operator converts a scalar-value to a unit-value by multiplying
+by the unit.
+The `#-` operator converts a unit-value back to a
+scalar-value by dividing by the unit.

 ```
 duration = 15.0 #min
 speed = 100.0 #(km/h)
 distance = speed * duration
-distance_in_km = distance #-1km
+distance_in_km = distance #-km

 convert = fn(length : real #m, ppi : real #(px/in)) -> real #px
 {